nhsbsa/nhsbsa-digital-playbook/src/development/coding-peer-review.md

 ## 1. Author creates Branch

-All new code should be committed on a branch from the mainline production code (main).
+All new code should be committed on a topic branch from the mainline production code (main).

-Development branches should follow the [naming convention](../coding-naming-conventions):
+Topic branches should follow the [naming convention](../coding-naming-conventions):

 > `{change-type}/{JIRA ticket number}-{dash separated human description}`